emin63/epython/README.md

 # Introduction<a id="orgheadline1"></a>

-This is an org-babel file for epython.
+The epython package provides the `epython.org` file to help in setting up some utilities for running python inside emacs.
 Org-babel files can be turned into elisp files via something like

 `(org-babel-tangle-file "epython.org" "epython.el" "emacs-lisp")`

-(which yields `epython.el`), or markdown files (e.g., for github README.md files) via
+(which yields `epython.el`) or loaded directly via something like `(org-babel-load-file "epython.org")`.
+Org files can also be exported to or markdown files (e.g., for github `README.md` files) via

 `M-x org-md-export-to-markdown`